Kijabe: Description

-Children's Hospital of Kenya, Moffatt Bible College, Kijabe Youth Charity initiative, a group that helps the less privileged in the society, and Rift Valley Academy, a school for children of missionaries established in 1906 and Kijabe Guesthouse.
+Children's Hospital of Kenya, Moffatt Bible College, Kijabe Youth Charity initiative, a group that helps the less privileged in the society, and Rift Valley Academy, a school for children of missionaries, expats, and Kenyan Nationals established in 1906 and Kijabe Guesthouse.

 History

-Kijabe is a town in the lands of the Maasai peoples.
+Kijabe is a town in the lands of the Maasai people.
 During British colonial times, it served a mission station.
 However in recent times, it has been turned into a medical community.